Gannett Is Unloved, Out Of Favor And Undervalued

 Business Overview

 GCI is media and marketing company.
-The Company is engaged in providing commercial printing, newswire, marketing and data services operations.
+The company is engaged in providing commercial printing, newswire, marketing and data services operations.
 Its daily publications in the United States include USA TODAY.
-Surprisingly, Gannett reaches more people digitally than Netflix, CBSnews.com, New York Times Digital, BuzzFeed.com, Huffington Post, and WashingtonPost.com.
+Surprisingly, Gannett reaches more people digitally than Netflix, CBSNews.com, New York Times Digital, BuzzFeed.com, Huffington Post, and WashingtonPost.com.

 Financials